 These developments coincide with an era in which time is an ever more scarce commodity; busy schedules leave us with little time to invest in digesting complex information.
+That is why we must shift our digital transformation to automated processes.
 Most professionals now consume bite-size chunks of information and only occasionally do a deep dive into some of the original studies from which these nuggets of information are extracted.
 However, these studies—evidenced-based content published by scholarly publishers — remain among the most trusted sources of information.

 Extraction algorithms, used in summarisation, are therefore more and more sought after.
 The goal is to take complex information from a long, detailed study, for example, and summarise this into the type of bite-size content audiences need.
 Since extraction algorithms belong to the field of natural language processing—and not machine learning—they do not need a large corpus of source material to be trained on.
 This context, therefore, heralds the advent of AI-assisted content consumption.

 Ultimately, the goal of AI summaries is to make research findings available to a wider audience, outside the field of study.
-The automated extraction of contextual information, such as the main key words, spelt-out acronyms and the inclusion of a lay definition of technical terms, helps any non-expert understand each study.
+The automated extraction of contextual information, such as the main keywords, spelled-out acronyms, and the inclusion of a lay definition of technical terms, helps any non-expert understand each study.
 The appetite for such solutions among publishers is ripe.
 And ultimately, they will pass on these solutions to the authors of research and clinical studies to help them communicate their work and achievements more widely.
 This solution will stimulate cross-fertilisation between research disciplines.